 Estimated reading time: 6 minutes

 The biggest city in Australia, Sydney is a top-rated travel destination and receives approximately 4 million international visitors every year.
-This city offers an array of options of travel spots- from pristine beaches, lush greenery to vineyards and alluring waterfalls.
+This city offers an array of options of travel spots- from pristine beaches, and lush greenery to vineyards and alluring waterfalls.

 Travelling solo in Sydney was the best travel decision I had ever taken.
 So, here, I will share my tour details with you- the places I visited, where I stayed and ate, and so on.